 CALGARY — Marco Carducci couldn’t have dreamt of a better start to the Canadian Premier League season.

-A quick glance at the standings shows his Cavalry FC at the top of the spring season table with a 5-0-0 record, two points clear of second place with two games in hand.
+A quick glance at the standings shows his Cavalry FC at the top of the table with a 3-0-0 record, two points clear of second place with two games in hand.

-“We’re pleased with the way we started,” Carducci told CanPL.ca.
+“We’re pleased with the way we started,” the goalkeeper recently told CanPL.ca.
 “With the spring season being only 10 games, getting off to an early start can be a huge advantage.
 We’re still trying to focus on one game at a time because that’s been the key to our success so far.”

-A couple of those victories have been heart-stopping, with Jose Escalante netting a game-winner late against Valour FC in the second game of the season and Nico Pasquotti playing the role of injury time hero in the Cavs 2-1 finish the last time they met Forge FC.
+Two of those victories have been heart-stopping, too, with Jose Escalante netting a game-winner late against Valour FC in the second game of the season and Nico Pasquotti playing the role of injury time hero in the recent Cavs 2-1 finish in Hamilton against Forge FC.

-One of the now not-so-secret weapons in Calgary this spring campaign is the group’s chemistry, stemming from their time together with last year’s PDL Championship-winning Foothills team.
+One of the now not-so-secret weapons in Calgary early this spring campaign is the group’s chemistry, likely stemming from last year’s PDL Championship as members of Foothills FC.
 Ten players on the current Cavs roster hoisted the trophy, including Carducci, who was a key contributor.

-The 22-year-old ‘keeper may have enjoyed strong showings on an individual level; however, he’s quick to credit the players in front of him for helping out with the workload.
+For the 22-year-old ‘keeper, it’s been a strong showing on an individual level with seven saves through 270 minutes, a clean sheet and the second fewest goals conceded.
+However, he’s quick to credit the players in front of him for helping out with the workload.

 “The entire back line including some of the more defensive midfielders have helped win games through being solid defensively as a team effort,” Carducci said.
 “Having Dominick Zator and Jay Wheeldon in front of me, it’s that chemistry we’ve talked about from Foothills.
 We played a lot of minutes together last year.
 We’ve built that camaraderie together, holding each other to a high standard collectively.
 We’re all working toward the same goal.”